seakhtar/nsf-sbir/_timeline/step-4.md

 ---
 title: Start your application
-becomes_dormant: true
+becomes_inactive: true
 description: Once you've reviewed the solicitation, start peparing your application in FastLane.
-dormant_description: We're not currently accepting proposal applications.
+inactive_description: We're not currently accepting proposal applications.
 ---

 **[Start your application in FastLane](#)**